The European trailertrain files

 KombiRail / KombiTrailer

 Kombirail was created by Ackerman-Fruehauf, Talbot and Remafer,[2] apparently it is a combination of two distinct systems called “KombiTrailer” developed by Ackermann-Fruehauf and “Semirail” developed by Talbot or Remafer[3][4], but the distinction between these systems is unclear.
+The system was presented (along with RoadRailer Europa) at the Transport '90 expo in Munich.
+[22]

 Unlike RoadRailer, the trailers connected to the adapter bogies on both ends.
 The trailers had additional kingpins on both front and rear (for a total of 3 per trailer) and the bogies had two fifth wheel couplers and a number of positioning pins to mate with the trailers [12]